tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/disturbance-and-fault-records.md

 independent measurements of the same event (the RTU's readings, the historian's stored values, a second relay's capture).
 A relay whose firmware has been modified to emit synthetic waveforms defeats any file-level check, because the false data is generated at source.
 Only physical-plausibility analysis and cross-source comparison catch that case.

-## Cross-checking COMTRADE against other measurement sources

-The power-system measurements in a COMTRADE file are consistent with other independent measurement sources when nothing has gone wrong.
-A SIPROTEC relay that recorded a COMTRADE showing an overcurrent fault at a location has, as its corroboration, the RTU at that location reading increased current at approximately the same time and the historian holding the same measurements.
-The three independent sources agree.

-If the COMTRADE shows a fault at 10:00:00.000 UTC with a measured current of 1500A, the RTU's log carries high current at approximately 10:00:00 UTC (clock drift stays small with NTP synchronisation) and the historian the same current at that time.
-The three sources align.

-A divergence is forensic evidence of tampering or malfunction.
-If the COMTRADE shows a fault at 10:00:00 UTC but the historian shows normal current at 10:00:00 UTC and high current at 10:05:00 UTC, either the COMTRADE's timestamp is wrong, or the historian's measurements are wrong, or one of the systems is falsifying data.
-The investigation would proceed by examining clocks, NTP synchronisation, and other evidence to determine which source is trustworthy.

 ## Relay event log and COMTRADE correlation